rwfwuwx/Xianglab-publication-code/README.md

 Note: The ada_report_file was in the .docx or .mlx formart, which is not supported for uploading in github.
 A .pdf version is thus attached instead.

-Note: The most recent 11buddies are presented here, and may look not exactly the same as they were months/years before (it's normal, they are growing up).
+Note: The most recent 11buddies are presented here, and may look not exactly the same as they were originally with pubilication months/years before (it's normal, they are growing up).

 ## Publication with 11buddy
 ### work 2024_VR